slashrsm/memcache/README.txt

 }

 ## Cache Container on bootstrap (pure memcache) ##
 By default Drupal starts the cache_container on the database, in order to override that you can use the following code on your settings.php file.
-Make sure that the $class_load->addPsr4 is poiting to the right location of memcache (on this case modules/contrib/memcache/src)
+Make sure that the $class_load->addPsr4 is pointing to the right location of memcache (in this case modules/contrib/memcache/src)

 For this mode to work correctly, you must be using the overridden cache_tags.invalidator.checksum service.
 See example.services.yml for the corresponding configuration.